 Treatment options for psoriasis

 Treatments aim to reduce inflammation and scales, slow the growth of skin cells, and remove plaques.
 Psoriasis treatments fall into three categories: topical treatments, systemic medications, and light therapy.
+Stem cell treatment for psoriasis is also gaining popularity.

 Creams and ointments applied directly to the skin can be helpful for reducing mild to moderate psoriasis.
 Topical psoriasis treatments include: